FunForks/Merge_Conflict/README.md

 ### Part 1: Working as an owner, making changes to `dev`

 1. _You are be the owner of this GitHub repository.
 You will be the only person with admin rights to it.
 Only you can `push` to this repository._
+2. Actually, that's not true.
+To simplify this exercise, your GitHub repository is public.
+This means that you don't have to go through an extra step of inviting contributors to join you and giving them read-only access rights.
+But let's pretend it's true while you do this exercise.
-2. Clone this repository to your development computer.
+3. Clone this repository to your development computer.
 (Choose carefully which folder you use to hold your local repository.)
-3. `cd` into your cloned repository
+4. `cd` into your cloned repository
-4. Open the repository folder in VS Code
+5. Open the repository folder in VS Code
    ```bash
    code -r .
    ```
    Or in plain English: "VS `code`, `-r`euse this window to open `.` (= this folder)"
-5. Open a Terminal pane (`Ctrl-` `)
+6. Open a Terminal pane (`Ctrl-` `)
-6. For technical reasons, the repository currently contains only a `main` branch.
+7. For technical reasons, the repository currently contains only a `main` branch.
 Start by creating a `dev` branch from the `main` branch:
    ```bash
    git checkout -b dev
    ```
    The `dev` branch should now be identical to the `main` branch.
-7. Push the `dev` branch to your (owner's) GitHub repository:
+8. Push the `dev` branch to your (owner's) GitHub repository:
    ```bash
    git push origin dev
    ```
-8. Choose a partner
+9. Choose a partner
-9. Give your partner a link to this GitHub repository.
+10. Give your partner a link to this GitHub repository.
 Copy the link from your browser's address bar.
 Your partner can now start to follow the **Working as a team member** steps below.

 Imagine that you have spoken with the client, and that you are acting with authority.
 You are now going to create a new branch, make some changes, and test them locally.

-10. Create a new branch called `client-requested-changes`
+11. Create a new branch called `client-requested-changes`
    ```
    git checkout -b client-requested-changes
    ```
-11. Open the `sourceOfConflict.md` file.
+12. Open the `sourceOfConflict.md` file.
 Notice that it contains a "bug" which will appear in red if you preview the MarkDown text.
+13. Open a preview of the markdown file in VS Code.
+First split the editor pane (Ctrl-\) then show the preview (Ctrl-Shift-V).
+This will let you see the preview change as you update the `sourceOfConflict.md` file.
-12. Provide a _cosmetic_ fix for the "bug" by removing the style from the span, so that it no longer appears red.
+14. Provide a _cosmetic_ fix for the "bug" by removing the style from the span, so that it no longer appears red.
 But the bug is still there.
 It's just hidden.
 So don't change the text.
 It should look like this:
    ```html
    <p>There is a bug in this file.<p>
    ```
-13. Make some other changes as you like.
+15. Make some other changes as you like.
 For example:
    * Choose a different banner image
    * Change the header
    * (Leave the list as it is)
    * Add a paragraph of text
-14. Run `git status` to see which files have changed
+16. Run `git status` to see which files have changed
-15. Run `git diff` to see which files have been edited
+17. Run `git diff` to see which files have been edited
-16. Use `git add .` to add your changes to git's staging area
+18. Use `git add .` to add your changes to git's staging area
-17. Use `git commit` to commit your changes (but read [this](https://github.com/DCIForks/E07/wiki/Good-git-commit-messages:-using-VS-Code-as-your-git-editor) first).
+19. Use `git commit` to commit your changes (but read [this](https://github.com/DCIForks/E07/wiki/Good-git-commit-messages:-using-VS-Code-as-your-git-editor) first).
-18. When writing the commit message:
+20. When writing the commit message:
    * Refer to the output of the `git status` and `git diff`
    * Create a short descriptive title
    * Provide details of all the changes that you have made as bullet points